francescogerardomarra/its/modulo27/31_web_services_introduction.md

 1. **Shared `.proto` Definition**:
    - The first step in gRPC communication is the creation of a **.proto file** that serves as a **contract** between the client and the server.
 The `.proto` file defines the **service methods**, **request/response message structures**, and the **data types** used for communication.
 This file is critical in determining how the client and server communicate.
    - Both the client and server must **agree** on the methods, request parameters, and response structures defined in this `.proto` file.
-If either side changes something (e.g., adding a new field, renaming a method), it **breaks compatibility** unless both sides update and re-generate their code accordingly.
+If either side changes something (e.g. adding a new field, renaming a method), it **breaks compatibility** unless both sides update and re-generate their code accordingly.
 This creates a tight dependency between the two systems since they rely on the same schema to function correctly.

 2. **Generated Client/Server Code**:
    - After the `.proto` file is defined, gRPC uses tools to **automatically generate client and server code**.
 For instance, the **client code** uses a generated **stub** (`UserServiceGrpc.UserServiceBlockingStub`) to call the methods defined in the `.proto` file, and the **server** uses the same generated classes (`GetUserRequest`, `GetUserResponse`) to implement those methods.